rewindbitcoin/app/expo.md

 ## Motivation

+This is the distribution certificate for RewindBitcoin:
+427C9665FA69A6BD7C1B7E9CCF9C4D7
+(It's different than the one for La Bolsa Virtual: 5CB88186EE187942EEA701FA98104BEF)

 I needed to add a plugin for Android in app.json
 Motives:
 This is a fix for Android (AsyncStorage has a limitation of 2MB per row)